chang-yu-yun/machine-learning-projects/README.md

-# The Projects of Maching Learning
+# Projects of Maching Learning
 The projects of the course of machine learning